GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

 ::

-    stat := 'let' '\n' indent id '=' expression
+    stat ::= 'let' { shared } '\n' indent id '=' expression
+    stat ::= 'let' { shared } '\n' indent id '<-' expression
+    stat ::= 'let' { shared }  '\n' indent id ':=' expression

 Declares a constant global variable.
-This variable will be inited once during initialization of script (or each time when script init is manually called).
+This variable will be initialized once during initialization of script (or each time when script init is manually called).
+``shared`` indicates that the constant is to be initialized once, and its memory is shared between multiple instances of daScript context.

 --------------
 enum